 As of the second semester, you have to register for courses yourself through SIS, see: http://student.uva.nl/sis/.

-The master's programme AI is offered in close collaboration with the Vrije Universiteit (VU) in Amsterdam.
-As a UvA student you will take one or more (constrained choice and/or elective) courses at the VU in one of the VU buildings on De Boelelaan in Amsterdam Buitenveldert.
+As a UvA student you can take one or two free-choice electives at the VU in one of the VU buildings on De Boelelaan in Amsterdam Buitenveldert.
 You have to be enrolled for these courses with a VU-net ID.

 As soon as your registration at the UvA is completed and the tuition fee is paid you will receive a VU-net ID from the VU.
 The VU-net ID allows you to log in to the VU-net student portal http://vunet.login.vu.nl/ where you can register for courses and examinations.
 If you do not register on time you have to wait until the next regular teaching or examination opportunity, in most cases a year later.
 So it is very important that you register for courses and examinations in time.

-The constrained choice courses from the master programme Artificial Intelligence are available to all students for registration, but please note that due to the limited capacity of the courses students of the master programme Artificial Intelligence have priority.
+The restricted-choice electives from the master programme Artificial Intelligence are available to all students for registration, but please note that due to the limited capacity of these courses students of the master programme Artificial Intelligence have priority.

 Consult the Course Catalogue for general educational information and for specific information about the master’s programmes, courses, contact persons, etc. The Course Catalogue is available online.